Preventing Investment Casting Defects

 The investment casting process is complex and rife with opportunities for irregularities.
-Reputable foundries will invest in the best equipment and technology to prevent investment casting defects.
+Reputable foundries will invest in the best equipment and technology to analyze production quality and accuracy.

-Another important part of delivering products with defects is detection.
-Expert foundries use Reflectoscopes to identify defects in prototypes.
-Reflectoscopes are pulse-echo instruments.
+Ultrasonic flaw detectors are modern-day reflectoscopes used to identify defects in prototypes.
 It can discover various defects, including cracks, inclusions, voids, shrinks, porosity, flaking, and other subsurface imperfection.

 Pulse echo instruments can work in two ways: straight beam testing and angle beam testing.
 Straight beam testing detects flaws parallel to the plane of the part.
 Angle beam testing offers more detail.
 It can identify defects at angles and other areas not reachable by straight beam testing.
 It can also find issues in the parent metal from welds.

 Quality Equipment Is a Top Priority for KICastings